iegpeppino/eljardinestudio/README.md

 Single page app created for a recording studio named "El Jardín Estudio".
 The app was coded using Python (Django Framework), HTML, CSS and a little javascript.
+Static files are served with "whitenoise" and uploaded images are hosted using AWS S3 Buckets.
 Totally customized based on the theme and colours of the studio's logo.
 Exploration bar created using the logo for fluid and easy navigation.